 Patients often ask us which form of sedation would be better: oral sedation or IV sedation.
-The answer is that it depends – on your level of fear and anxiety, on your personal medical and dental history, on the procedure we’ll be performing, and a number of other factors.
+The answer is that it depends – on your level of dental fear and anxiety, on your personal medical and dental history, on the procedure we’ll be performing, and other factors.

-In a free dental consultation, we would be happy to talk to you about your sedation options, costs of those options, sedation dentistry side effects and we can make customized recommendations based on your needs.
+In a free dental consultation, we’d be happy to talk to you about your sedation options, the costs of those options, and sedation dentistry side effects.
+Based on your needs and desires, we can make customized recommendations.

 Oral Sedation For Dentistry

-Oral sedation, which is also known as “conscious sedation” and “sleep dentistry,” is enough for most people.
-With oral sedation, you take a pill prior to your dental appointment, and you “sleep” through it.
-You’re not completely knocked out – you’re aware of your surroundings and can answer questions.
+Oral sedation, also known as “conscious sedation” is enough for most people.
+With oral sedation, you take a pill prior to your dental appointment.
+During the treatment, you’re not completely knocked out – you’re aware of your surroundings and can answer questions.
 But time passes quickly.
 Sights, sounds, and smells are usually blocked out.
 And when the appointment is over, you’ll have little or no recollection of it.

 Because oral sedation is a milder form than IV sedation, it carries less risks and usually has few or no side effects.